 After Iobates’ constant flattery and honeyed compliments, Bellerophon immediately budged.
 He would do anything to get rid of the Chimera, even if it resulted in his downfall.

 Bellerophon geared himself up with his preferred weapons thinking it would be enough to slay the Chimera.
-No doubt Iobates’ eyes twinkled when he saw Bellerophon packing a mere blade and a half; he must’ve been pretty satisfied.
+No doubt Iobates’ eyes twinkled when he saw Bellerophon packing a mere blade and a half.

 Upon hearing Bellerophon’s absurd ambition to slay the Chimera, Polyidus might’ve suspected foul play.
 However, he considered Bellerophon killing the Chimera a possible deed and instead provided critical counsel to him.